 Invoices create an agreement between you and your customer and make sure you get paid for the products you sell.
-Each invoice outlines the products and amounts you sold, when, for what prices, and when payment is due.
+Each sales invoice outlines the products and amounts you sold, when you sold them, for what prices, and when payment is due.

-This guide shows you what invoices are, why you need them, what to include in your invoices, and how to make the invoicing process simple and streamlined.
+This guide shows you what invoices are, why you need them, what to include on your invoices, and how to streamline the electronic invoicing process as a business owner.

 Table of Contents

 An invoice is a legal document that itemizes and records each transaction between your business and your customers.
 It confirms and logs the products a customer bought and the amount they have agreed to pay for those products.

 A bill records a sale that the customer pays right away.
 Unlike an invoice, which often has detailed payment terms and other information, a bill is a simple statement of what’s due for payment now.

 Invoice vs. purchase order